4commerce-technologies-AG/midi-smtp-server/docs/installation.md

+<h2>Installation</h2>

 Installation of **MidiSmtpServer** library is pretty standard:

-MidiSmtpServer is packaged as a RubyGem so that you can easily install it vi ..by entering following at your command line:
+MidiSmtpServer is packaged as a RubyGem so that you can easily install it by entering following at your command line:

 ```sh
 $ gem install midi-smtp-server